wisniewskikr/chrisblog-it-java-springboot/others/tests/integration-tests/java-springboot-helloworld-integrationtests-mock/README.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **Maven**: tool for build automation
 * **Git**: tool for distributed version control
-* **Unit Tests**: these tests validate single method in code without integration with any other layers
+* **Integration Tests**: these tests validate two or more layers of application
+* **Mock Without Annotation**: mock simutlates some class.
+In this example is created without any annotation

 ##### Flow
 The following flow takes place in this project: